JulienGasser/ADA_4mousquetaires/index.md

 ## *3) Study of the beers ratings distributions*

-$$\quad$$ Since the step of creating the beer export table $$exported$$ does not take into account the style of the beer, the task of Athos and Porthos is to adjust the expected exports by taking into account the impact of a certain type of beer.
+$$\quad$$ Since the step of creating the beer export table $$exported$$ did not take into account the style of the beer, the task of Athos and Porthos was to adjust the expected exports by taking into account the impact of a certain type of beer.
 In this chapter, Athos' tasks is developped.

-$$\quad$$ The old musketeer, thanks to his long experience and his hard-earned data science skills, has succeeded to identify the little and gentle brewer.
-He managed to estimate the brewer behavior by imagining the reaction he might have had when analyzing the ratings his beer would have received.
+$$\quad$$ The old musketeer, thanks to his long experience and his hard-earned data science skills, had succeeded to identify the little and gentle brewer.
+He had managed to estimate the brewer behavior by imagining the reaction he might have had when analyzing the ratings his beer would have received.
 He made the following assumptions:

-* If the ratings that his beer receives in a country [c1] are very good, he adapts his production and sends more beers than initially expected to that country [c1].
+* If the ratings that his beer receives in a country [c1] were very good, he would have adapted his production and would have sent more beers than initially expected to that country [c1].

-* Conversely, if the ratings his beer receives in a country [c2] are not good, he adapts his production and sends fewer beers than initially planned to this country [c2].
+* Conversely, if the ratings his beer receives in a country [c2] were not good, he would have adapted his production and  would have sent fewer beers than initially planned to this country [c2].

 Athos therefore tried to model his behavior in the following correspondence table: